g-vega-cl/Pokemon-deck-generator/README.md

 * At the moment in the Navbar: Deck List and Deck Details are the same page.
 If you click the deck details tab, you will see an alert.
 	* A modal will be created to avoid using the alert
 * Shorter times to generate decks.
-* A loading page for when a deck is being generated will be added.

 ## For developers: